 Advocaat is served and sold year-round.
 I never cared much for the store-bought version as it has a distinct aftertaste.
 However, this homemade advocaat is delightful: it's creamy, sweet, with a hint of brandy and smooth with that whipped cream.
 Maybe I'm slowly but surely reaching "advocaat"-age.
 If it is, it's surely something to look forward to!

 With the plentiful offering of affordable eggs during the upcoming Easter season, you may want to take advantage of the egg avalanche and try this recipe.
-The advocaat will hold well while refrigerated and makes for an interesting and welcome present.
-In order to avoid any possible food safety issues, you may want to use pasteurized eggs or make sure the temperature of the advocaat reaches close to 160F before retiring it from the boiler.
+The advocaat will hold well while refrigerated for about a week and makes for an interesting and welcome present.
+In order to avoid any possible food safety issues, you may want to use pasteurized eggs, or make sure the temperature of the advocaat reaches close to 145F for at least 15 seconds before retiring it from the boiler.

 7 egg yolks